norman-tom/pyromb/documentation/URBS_logic.md

+Author: Lindsay Millard 21 Aug 2025
+Purpose: To provide notes and roadmap for implementation of URBS plugin to work with pyromb

-Of course.
-Based on your request and the context you've provided, you're looking for a conceptual bridge between how a visual, node-and-link based GUI (like one for RORB) would work and how to translate that structure into the sequential, command-based format of a URBS `.vec` file.
+A conceptual bridge between how a visual, node-and-link based GUI (like one for RORB) would work and how to translate that structure into the sequential, command-based format of a URBS `.vec` file.

-You've correctly identified the core components.
-Let's break down the logic of how URBS constructs a catchment model.

 ### The URBS Conceptual Model: "The Running Hydrograph"